How to Refresh Your Company Culture Before the New Year

 One of our most popular blogs from the last few months is about five of the most unique cultures in self storage.
 It’s gained far more views than most of our new content this fall, which made me wonder if this topic is one that isn’t covered enough in the storage industry.

 As the year comes to an end, many people take this time to examine their trials and triumphs of 2015 and start making goals for 2016.
 Now is the perfect time to do the same for your professional plans, including the plans of your storage facility.
 The steps below are designed to help a facility owner recap this year, prepare for next year, and get their team excited for what’s to come.

 Curious to know what storage managers can do to refresh their company culture?
-Download our free PDF with tips designed specifically for managers!
+Download our free ebook with tips designed specifically for managers!

 1. Give your managers a chance to provide feedback

 As the main point of contact for your customers, managers probably have tons of helpful insight that might surprise you.
 But unless you provide them clear opportunities to voice their opinion, their unique perspectives may go unheard.

 Try opening a dialogue between you and your managers to get the conversation going.
 It can be as simple as sending around an email, creating an anonymous survey through a website like SurveyMonkey, or gathering your entire team for a meeting (more about that below).